Some of the camera settings on Galaxy S10, S10+, S10e, and S10 5G are intuitive. But some are hidden under other settings/entries.

 - HDR 10+.
 The contrast and color in each scene/frame will be optimized if this option is enabled.
 But you need a TV or a device that supports HDR 10+ videos.

 When sharing HEVC or HDR10+ videos through the Gallery app, you can choose to convert them to normal videos.
-There is a setting entry for this in the Gallery app.
+There is an entry for this in the Gallery app.

 10. Video stabilization